mariano/pyfire/README.markdown

 #### LIVE streaming ####

-Thanks for the inspiration of the work of Lawrence Oluyede on [Pinder] [pinder], live streaming of a room is performed using the [Twisted] [twisted] module.
+Inspired by the work of Lawrence Oluyede on [Pinder] [pinder], live streaming of a room is performed using the [Twisted] [twisted] module.
 This allows for real live streaming (rather than the transcript based streaming shown below).
 In order to stream a room, you first have to join it (Pyfire will automatically join the room for you, if you haven't)

-The stream will create a child process to not interrupt with your main process.
+The live stream will create a thread to process the incoming messages, and a child process to not fetch the messages from the server.
+Make sure you wait for the thread to finish (using join()) before ending your main process.

 	import pyfire